NexPlayer/Unity-SDK/advanced/multiview.md

 }
 ```

-Whenever you want to apply a specific method property to all players, simplest way to do it is the following:
+Whenever you want to apply a specific method property to all players, the simplest way to do is the following:

 ```csharp
 // Pitch feature is only available for iOS and Android devices.